ballerina-platform/ballerina-lang/docs/lang-ref/statements.md

 }
 ```

-## Break statement
+## Break

-A `break` statement allows one to terminate the immediately enclosing loop.
+A `break` statement allows you to terminate the immediately enclosing loop.
 This is only allowed within the `iterate` or `while` constructs.
 ```
 break;
 ```

-## Fork/Join statement
+## Fork/Join

-A `fork` statement allows one to replicate a message to any number of parallel
-workers and have them independently operate on the copies of the message.
-The `join`
-part of the `fork` statement allows one to define how the caller of `fork`
-will wait for the parallel workers to complete.
+A `fork` statement allows you to replicate a message to any number of parallel workers and have them independently operate on the copies of the message.
+The `join` part of the `fork` statement allows you to define how the caller of `fork` will wait for the parallel workers to complete.

 ```
 fork (MessageName) {